Thursday, January 17, 2008

 Start on good holds under the overhang.
 Keep your feet off the right wall as you do powerful moves out the overhanging face.
 A sds looks possible.

-A sit start to #2 that begins on a thin LH hold and microcrimp for the RH.
-Move up and slightly right into the start for #2.
+A sds that begins on a thin LH hold and microcrimp for the RH.
+Trend up and slightly right, merging into #2.

 MOSSY SLAB